-\paragraph{ASL Signs Challenge 1st-place (ASL-1st)} This strategy (Figure \ref{fig:strategies}, col. 4) adopts the subset from the winning solution \citep{sohn2023firstplace} of the Google ASL Signs Challenge on Kaggle, which focuses on isolated signs.
+This strategy (Figure \ref{fig:strategies}, col. 4) adopts the subset from the winning solution \cite{sohn2023firstplace} of the Google ASL Signs Challenge on Kaggle (focus on isolated signs).
 A total of 118 landmarks were selected from the face and hands, excluding body pose.
 The emphasis is on manual configurations and the orofacial region (lips/jaw), which are distinctive in many lexicons, while global pose is discarded to reduce dimensionality and dependence on posture.
 The underlying observation is that, for many isolated signs, the differential cues lie in hand shape, contact/relative position to the face, and lip articulation rather than in trunk alignment.